We all know that everything is a file in Linux.

 Each file or directory adds 1 to the inode count.

-In this article, we will show you, how to check inode and its count.
+In this article, we will show you how to check the inode number of files and how to calculate the inode usage for a particular user.

-The inode stands for index node or index number is a data structure in a Linux file system that stores information about a file and directory.
+The inode stands for index node or index number.
+It is a data structure in a Linux file system that stores information about a file and directory.

-File systems in general have two parts, those are metadata and actual data.
+File system generally consist of two parts, which are metadata and actual data.

 Inode stores the following information about a file.